joehahn/spark-one-off/README.md

 export data to your desired folder in S3, and _(iii.)_ modifying the script athena_tables.sh (which lands some Athena table schemas on the S3 folders) for your use-case.

-To launch this cluster, first confirm that you satisfy the Requirements that are noted below, and then execute
+To launch the throwaway EMR cluster, first confirm that you satisfy the Requirements that are noted below, and then execute

         ./launch_cluster.sh